-MILLENNIUM MELIONIANIENI E A DOPEO POD 2015 (2010

-MTHONJANENI TARGETS FOR 2015 to 2018

-DEVELOPMENT

-GOALS

-Goal 1: Eradicate Target 1A: Halve the proportion of people living on less than \$1 a

-extreme poverty and day.

-hunger auy.

-nunger Target 1B: Achieve Decent Employment for Women, Men, and

-Young People

-Target 1C: Halve the proportion of people who suffer from hunger

-Goal 2: Achieve Target 2A: By 2015, all children can complete a full course of

-universal primary primary schooling, girls and boys

-education

-Goal 3: Promote gender Target 3A: Eliminate gender disparity in primary and secondary

-equality and empower education preferably by 2005, and at all levels by 2015

-women

-Target 4A: Reduce by two-thirds, between 1990 and 2015, the under-

-Goal 4: Reduce child five mortality rate

-mortality rates

-Goal 5: Improve Target 5A: Reduce by three quarters, between 1990 and 2015, the

-maternal health maternal mortality ratio Target 5B: Achieve, by 2015, universal

-access to reproductive health

-•

-Goal 6: Combat Target 6A: Have halted by 2015 and begun to reverse the spread of

-HIV/AIDS, malaria, and

-other diseases

-Target 6B: Achieve, by 2010, universal access to treatment for

-HIV/AIDS for all those who need it

-Target 6C: Have halted by 2015 and begun to reverse the incidence

-of malaria and other major diseases.

-of mataria and other major diseases.

-Goal 7: Ensure Target 7A: Integrate the principles of sustainable development into

-environmental country policies and programs; reverse loss of environmental

-sustainability resources

-m

-Target 7B: Reduce biodiversity loss, achieving, by 2010, a significant

-Target 7C: Halve, by 2015, the proportion of the population without sustainable access to safe drinking water and basic sanitation.
-Target 7D: By 2020, to have achieved a significant improvement in the lives of at least 100 million slum-dwellers Goal 8: Develop a Target 8A: Develop further an open, rule-based, predictable, nonglobal partnership for discriminatory trading and financial system. development Target 8B: Address the Special Needs of the Least Developed Countries (LDC).
+Table 6: Millennium goals MILLENNIUM MTHONJANENI TARGETS FOR 2015 to 2018 DEVELOPMENT GOALS Goal 1: Eradicate Target 1A: Halve the proportion of people living on less than \$1 a extreme poverty and day. hunger Target 1B: Achieve Decent Employment for Women, Men, and Young People Target 1C: Halve the proportion of people who suffer from hunger Goal 2: Achieve universal primary education Target 2A: By 2015, all children can complete a full course of primary schooling, girls and boys Goal 3: Promote gender Target 3A: Eliminate gender disparity in primary and secondary equality and empower education preferably by 2005, and at all levels by 2015 1 7 1 education preferably by 2003, and at an ievers by 2013 women Target 4A: Reduce by two-thirds, between 1990 and 2015, the under- five mortality rate Goal 4: Reduce child mortality rates mortality faces Goal 5: Improve Target 5A: Reduce by three quarters, between 1990 and 2015, the maternal health maternal mortality ratio Target 5B: Achieve, by 2015, universal access to reproductive health Goal 6: Combat Target 6A: Have halted by 2015 and begun to reverse the spread of HIV/AIDS, malaria, and HIV/AIDS other diseases Target 6B: Achieve, by 2010, universal access to treatment for HIV/AIDS for all those who need it Target 6C: Have halted by 2015 and begun to reverse the incidence Target 6C: Have halted by 2015 and begun to reverse the incidence of malaria and other major diseases.
+Goal 7: Ensure Target 7A: Integrate the principles of sustainable development into environmental country policies and programs; reverse loss of environmental sustainability resources Target 7B: Reduce biodiversity loss, achieving, by 2010, a significant reduction in the rate of loss Target 7C: Halve, by 2015, the proportion of the population without sustainable access to safe drinking water and basic sanitation.
+Target 7D: By 2020, to have achieved a significant improvement in the lives of at least 100 million slum-dwellers Goal 8: Develop a global partnership for Target 8A: Develop further an open, rule-based, predictable, non-discriminatory trading and financial system. development Target 8B: Address the Special Needs of the Least Developed Countries (LDC).
 Target 8C: Address the special needs of landlocked developing countries and small island developing States.
 Target 8D: Deal comprehensively with the debt problems of developing countries through national and international measures in order to make debt sustainable in the long term.